Simon Cowell: Personal life

 Cowell dated English presenter Terri Seymour from 2002 to 2008.
 Cowell was engaged to make-up artist Mezhgan Hussainy from 2010 to 2011.
 In 2013, Cowell began dating Lauren Silverman.
 In July 2013, Silverman's husband and Cowell's friend, Andrew Silverman, filed for an at-fault divorce, citing adultery by his wife and naming Cowell as a co-respondent.
 News of the divorce filing became public two weeks later, when it was widely reported that Silverman and Cowell were expecting a baby together.

 Cowell said, "There are a lot of things I will eventually clear up when the time is right, but I really have to be sensitive because there's a lot of people's feelings involved here."
 The Silvermans released separate statements expressing concern for the well-being of their son during the divorce process.
 In August 2013, the Silvermans settled their divorce out of court, enabling Cowell to avoid being called as a witness in the divorce proceedings.
 He subsequently confirmed that Silverman was pregnant with his child, and she gave birth to their son Eric on 14 February 2014.
 The couple confirmed their engagement in January 2022.

 In 2010, Cowell came out in support for then Conservative Party leader David Cameron for Prime Minister of the United Kingdom, writing in The Sun: "I believe he is the Prime Minister Britain needs at this time.
 He has substance and the stomach to navigate us through difficult times."
-In 2013, Cowell contravened his previous statement about David Cameron.
+In 2013, Cowell contradicted his previous statement about David Cameron.
 According to the interview, while he has supported candidates, he has never voted in an election.
 Cowell was in favour of the UK remaining in the EU in the 2016 EU referendum.